No Guarantor Loans

 While a guarantor loan may improve your chances of getting your unsecured loan if you have bad credit you may find it hard to find the right person to guarantee repayments.

-If this is the case then there are some alternative loans you can consider.
+If this is the case then there are some alternative loans you can consider that do not need a guarantor.
 But in each case, you will need to be prepared to either pay a higher APR% (for unsecured options) or offer an asset as security (though you will be able to get a lower APR%).

 TYPES OF LOAN WITH NO GUARANTOR

-A loan with a guarantor could get you an unsecured loan at a lower APR% than a standard bad credit personal loan.
-Another way to get a lower APR% is to opt to offer an asset as security.
+A loan without a guarantor will mean you’ll have to pay a higher APR% than with a standard bad credit guarantor loan.
+But you can get a lower APR% loan by opting to offer an asset as security.